 1. Breastmilk provides ideal nutrition for the baby

-The WHO describes breastmilk as the ideal food for infants.
+The WHO describes breastmilk as the perfect food for infants.
 Safe, clean and always at the right temperature, breastmilk contains all the nutrients a baby needs for the first months of life.

-Colostrum is the first milk that Mamas will produce before it becomes transitional milk and then mature milk.
-Thicker, more yellow and jam-packed with nutrients (this is why colostrum also goes by the name liquid gold!) is that promotes growth and health in your newborn.
+Colostrum is the first milk Mamas will produce before it becomes transitional and mature.
+Thicker, more yellow and jam-packed with nutrients (this is why colostrum also goes by the name liquid gold!) promote growth and health in your newborn.

 Just how magical is breastmilk?
 Well, it’s brimming with antibodies called immunoglobulins that help fight off viruses and bacteria.
 When a Mama is exposed to viruses and bacteria, antibodies are transferred through the breastmilk to boost her baby’s immunity.

-And even more amazing is that breastmilk will change when a baby is sick.
+And even more impressive is that breastmilk will change when a baby is sick.
 Researchers believe that a Mama’s baby can know this through the baby’s saliva.
 How amazing is that?

 3. Breastfeeding may reduce the risk of diseases

 Did you know that the chances of a breastfed baby developing illnesses and diseases are lower?
-Some of these include asthma, bacterial meningitis, sudden infant death syndrome, pneumonia, gastroenteritis, ear infections and even childhood cancers.
+These include asthma, bacterial meningitis, sudden infant death syndrome, pneumonia, gastroenteritis, ear infections and even childhood cancers.